Themis3000/zikuuu/readme.md

 stats | See your pets stats and show off your superiority dadjoke | Get a dad joke from the dada-base (aka icanhazdadjoke.com) help | Shows the help message

-Be sure to send all of your money to tcm4760@gmail.com on paypal